What stair recapping actually is

 Recent repair projects

 Full oak recap of a 14-step carpeted flight in north St. Catharines (2025); single-tread walnut replacement in a Welland heritage home (2025); squeak-elimination on a 1970s split-level in Thorold (2024); balustrade rebuild with code-compliant guards on a Niagara Falls rental property pre-resale (2024).
+The postwar housing stock in Thorold — split-levels and ranch-styles with carpeted flights installed in the 1960s and 70s — is where we do some of our most satisfying recap work: the carriages are almost always sound, and a two-day recap transforms them entirely.
 See finished examples in the gallery.

 Process and warranty